jrandj/java-11/README.md

 1. NIO.2 is an acronym that stands for the second version of the Non-blocking Input/Output API, and it is sometimes referred to as the "New I/O".
 NIO.2 allows us to do a lot more with files and directories than the original *java.io* API.
 At its core NIO.2 is a replacement for the legacy *java.io.File* class that aims to provide a more intuitive, more feature-rich API for working with files and directories.

-1. The cornerstore of NIO.2 is the *java.nio.file.Path* interface.
+1. The cornerstone of NIO.2 is the *java.nio.file.Path* interface.
 A *Path* represents a hierarchical path on the storage system to a file or directory.
 A *Path* can be thought of as a replacement for the *java.io.File* class, although it is used a bit differently.
 Unlike the *java.io.File* class, the *Path* interface contains support for symbolic links.
 NIO.2 includes full support for creating, detecting, and navigating symbolic links within the file system.

 1. *Path* is an interface, and the JVM returns a file system-specific implementation when a *Path* is created, such as a Windows or Unix *Path* class.
 Examples for creating a *Path* object are shown below:
     ```java